mage-io/docs/docs/Profile/profile.md

 # Profile Section

 The Profile page provides a high level overview of what the user activity has been over the past.
-It allows the user to hollistically check their activities on the Mage's platform.
+It allows the user to hollistically check their activities on the Amyst's platform.
 To access profile screen, click on **Navigate button (top right)** > **click profile picture**.

 ![Page](/img/profile/page.png)